 Make a list of what amenities you can’t live without and amenities that are more of a want.
 For instance, how much does location matter to you?
 Do you want to be closer to work and/or family?
 Do you need or want central heat and air?
 Are you okay with no washer or dryer?
 You are not going to find the perfect place.
 Weigh your options and be flexible when it comes to the number of amenities a place has or doesn’t have.

 4. Expect additional expenses

-The rent price you see if often only the price of renting the space.
-Other expenses such as wifi, utilities, cable, water, and parking are an additional expense.
-Make sure to estimate these costs as well as the cost of things such as groceries, travel expenses, saving fro emergencies, and the cost of other miscellaneous things that come up every month.
+The rent price you see is often only the price of renting the space.
+Other expenses such as wifi, utilities, cable, water, and parking are additional expenses.
+Make sure to estimate these costs as well as the cost of things such as groceries, travel expenses, saving for emergencies, and the cost of other miscellaneous things that come up every month.
 You should also be aware that you will have to pay the first month’s payment as well as a security deposit up-front.

 5. Start looking

 After completing the steps above, start researching online.
 Combine your price range and preferred location and look at places that have the amenities you need.
 In your free time, make sure to go look at them in person.
 If you are using a platform such as CraigsList, listings can often be fake or put up by a person who is not the actual landlord or.
 Looking at newer apartment complexes might save you money as well because they might offer price breaks in order to fill units quickly.

 Connecting with someone who is an apartment locator might save you time and money as well.
 These people often know about rent specials, rental price decreases, and other deals.
 Moving at a certain time of year also might save you money.
 For example, if you are looking for an apartment in the Northeast, searching for places from December to March could score you a better deal as many people don’t want to move in the snow and cold.
 In addition, waiting until a time that college students are already moved into their apartments could get you a better rate.